WebAssembly/component-model/design/mvp/CanonicalABI.md

   e.copy(task.inst, buffer, on_copy, on_copy_done)
 ```

-When this `copy` makes progress, a `stream_event` is set on the stream end
+When this `copy` makes progress, a `stream_event` is set on the stream end's
-`Waitble`.
-If `stream.{read,write}` is called synchronously, the call suspends
+`Waitable` base object.
+If `stream.{read,write}` is called synchronously, the
-the current thread until an event is set, so that the event can be returned.
+call suspends the current thread until an event is set, so that the event can
+be returned.
 Otherwise, asynchronous calls deliver the event if it was produced
 synchronously and return `BLOCKED` if not:
 ```python
   if not e.has_pending_event():